aws/sagemaker-python-sdk/doc/using_xgboost.rst

 The XGBoost open source algorithm provides the following benefits over the built-in algorithm:

-* Latest version - The open source XGBoost algorithm supports XGBoost version 1.0, which has better performance scaling on multi-core instances and improved stability for distributed training.
+* Latest version - The open source XGBoost algorithm typically supports a more recent version of XGBoost.
+  To see the XGBoost version that is currently supported, see `XGBoost SageMaker Estimators and Models <https://github.com/aws/sagemaker-python-sdk/tree/master/src/sagemaker/xgboost#xgboost-sagemaker-estimators-and-models>`__.
 * Flexibility - Take advantage of the full range of XGBoost functionality, such as cross-validation support.
   You can add custom pre- and post-processing logic and run additional code after training.
 * Scalability - The XGBoost open source algorithm has a more efficient implementation of distributed training, which enables it to scale out to more instances and reduce out-of-memory errors.
-* Exensibility - Because the open source XGBoost container is open source, you can extend the container to install additional libraries and change the version of XGBoost that the container uses.
+* Extensibility - Because the open source XGBoost container is open source, you can extend the container to install additional libraries and change the version of XGBoost that the container uses.
-  For more information, see `SageMaker XGBoost Container <https://github.com/aws/sagemaker-xgboost-container>`__.
+  For an example notebook that shows how to extend SageMaker containers, see `Extending our PyTorch containers <https://github.com/awslabs/amazon-sagemaker-examples/blob/master/advanced_functionality/pytorch_extending_our_containers/pytorch_extending_our_containers.ipynb>`__.

 ***********************************